ibm-cloud-docs/secure-infrastructure-vpc/deploy-app-openshift.md

 To clean up the resources used to deploy the application, run the following commands:

-1. Delete all resource objects created for the application:
+1. Delete all resource objects created for the application.
    ```bash
    oc delete all --selector app=$MYPROJECT
    ```

-1. Delete the Project:
+1. Delete the Project.
    ```bash
    oc delete project $MYPROJECT
    ```